Skip to Content

 JPMorgan Strategic Income Opports Fd earns an Above Average Process Pillar rating.

-The primary contributor to the rating is the parent firm's five-year risk-adjusted success ratio of 57%.
-The measure indicates the percentage of a firm's funds that survived and beat their respective category's median Morningstar Risk-Adjusted Return for the period.
-Strong risk-adjusted performance also strengthens the process.
+The main contributor to the rating is the parent firm's five-year risk-adjusted success ratio of 57%.
+The measure indicates the percentage of a firm's funds that survived and outperformed their respective category's median Morningstar Risk-Adjusted Return for the period.
+Strong risk-adjusted performance also bolsters the process.
 This can be seen in the fund's five-year alpha calculated relative to the category index, which suggests that the managers have shown skill in their allocation of risk.
 Lastly, the process is limited by being an actively managed strategy.
-Historical data, like Morningstar's Active/Passive Barometer, finds that actively managed funds have generally underperformed their passive counterparts, especially over longer time horizons.
+Historical data, such as Morningstar's Active/Passive Barometer, finds that actively managed funds have generally underperformed their passive counterparts, especially over longer time horizons.

-This strategy's 12-month yield is 4.8%, which is near its average peer.
-It also has a 5.0% 30-day SEC yield (a measure similar to yield-to-maturity).
-The portfolio holds assets with a higher average surveyed credit quality of BBB, compared with the typical peers' BB, and 4% of the strategy's assets are rated non-investment-grade compared with its average peers' 25%.
-Strategies with less credit risk may help to provide a reliable ballast during periods of market stress.
+This strategy's 12-month yield is 4.9%, which is near its average peer.
+It also has a 5.1% 30-day SEC yield (a measure similar to yield-to-maturity).
+The portfolio holds assets with a higher average surveyed credit quality of BBB, compared with the category average of BB, and 4% of the strategy's assets are rated non-investment-grade compared with its average peers' 24%.
+Strategies with lower credit risk can typically withstand market turmoil more effectively.

 Rated on Published on